 Chris Burland is Head of Data and Systems for Beckfoot Trust, a 10 school multi academy trust based in Bradford.
 Chris works in the central team supporting schools and operational teams with data analysis and management of information systems.
 Chris has worked for Beckfoot Trust since 2006 in a variety of teaching and operational support roles giving him a breadth of experience and a real understanding of what it takes to make a difference to young people and support our mission of creating remarkable schools where no child is left behind.

-Claire is a legal director at Browne Jacobson LLP, specialising in data protection, AI, information governance, and freedom of information for education clients.
+Claire specialises in data protection, AI, information governance, and freedom of information for education clients at Browne Jacobson LLP.
 Her extensive experience leading a data protection officer service as well as experience working as a school business manager and as a local academy board governor equips her with a profound understanding of school challenges.
 Claire received the European Picasso 'Champion' Award for her ability to support and promote a positive information governance culture within schools, and the important work done by school staff to protect children's personal data.
 Claire is also a co-author of the IRMS Records Management Toolkit for Schools and Academies and is known for her effective public speaking and advocacy for data protection importance in education.
-Additionally, Claire's expertise extends to AI governance and EdTech.
+Additionally, Claire's expertise extends to AI governance and edtech.
 This experience and knowledge makes her an invaluable resource for educational institutions.

 Research Fellow, National Institute of Teaching